Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Don't worry about them.

-Well, they have to support the show for three consecutive years
+Well, they have to support the show for three consecutive years.

-and then they can join you here in the afterlife.
+And then they can join you here in the afterlife.

 Yeah.

-So I'm on the door.
+Oh, I'm on the door.

 Yep.